Where To Eat In Portsmouth, New Hampshire guide image

 POWERED BY

-There’s a surprising amount of nightlife in Portsmouth, and The Wilder is among our favorites.
-A gastropub in the heart of town, The Wilder is where you should end a day of exploring or work with excellent cocktails, and the dishes—like pork belly poutine and the fried chicken basket—are exactly the types of things you might enjoy after a few drinks.
-Cocktails like The Sneerwell, made with chai bourbon, black cardamom syrup, and whiskey barrel-aged bitters, and Lady Stardust, which features tequila blanco, mango, pineapple, and hot sauce, both go down like water.
+There’s a surprising amount of nightlife in Portsmouth, and this gastropub in the heart of town is exactly where you should end a day of tax-free shopping.
+The dishes, like the short rib poutine and hot chicken sandwich basket, are also exactly the types of things you might enjoy after a few drinks.
+Cocktails like The Sneerwell, made with chai bourbon, black cardamom syrup, and whiskey barrel-aged bitters, and the Killah Bee, which features gin, mead, and honey, both go down like water.

 Chase Sapphire Card Ad